-Craig Shipley is in his seventh season with the D-backs as Special Assistant to General Manager and his 34th year in professional baseball.
-Shipley assists the Baseball Operations Department in international and special assignment scouting, evaluating the D-backs' farm system and serving as an advisor to the GM.
-Among the current prospects in which Shipley has played a key role in signing are infielders Jazz Chisholm and Kristian Robinson.
+Craig Shipley is in his eighth season with the D-backs as Special Assistant to General Manager and his 35th year in professional baseball.
+Shipley assists the Baseball Operations Department in international and special assignment scouting, evaluating the D-backs’ farm system and serving as an advisor to the GM.
+Among the current prospects in which Shipley has played a key role in signing is Kristian Robinson.

 The Australia native played an instrumental role in the D-backs opening the 2014 season in Sydney, the first time Major League Baseball has hosted an Opening Day in an emerging market.
 In 2013, Shipley took part in a promotional and goodwill tour of Australia and New Zealand, as the club contingent was the highest-ranking Major League group to ever visit the latter country.

-During his tenure with the Red Sox, Shipley played an integral role in the evaluation and signing of pitchers Daisuke Matsuzaka, Felix Doubront, Hideki Okajima and Junichi Tazawa, and infielders Xander Bogaerts and Jose Iglesias.
-During the 2005-06 offseason, Shipley was part of a committee of team executives that handled the general manager's duties for the Red Sox.
+During his tenure with the Red Sox, Shipley played an integral role in the evaluation and signing of pitchers Daisuke Matsuzaka, Felix Doubront, Frankie Montas, Hideki Okajima and Junichi Tazawa, outfielder Manuel Margot and infielders Xander Bogaerts and Jose Iglesias.
+During the 2005-06 offseason, Shipley was part of a committee of team executives that handled the general manager’s duties for the Red Sox.

 He began his baseball operations career in 2000 as the Montreal Expos’ Minor League infield and baserunning coordinator while also helping the Australian national team prepare for the Olympics.
 He then served as a professional scout with the San Diego Padres from 2001-02 before joining the Red Sox in December 2002.

 A native of Parramatta, Australia, Shipley played in 11 Major League seasons with the Los Angeles Dodgers (1986-87), New York Mets (1989), San Diego Padres (1991-94, ‘96-97), Houston Astros (1995) and Anaheim Angels (1998) and hit .271 in 582 career games.